Handy billy: In the U.S. Navy

-The handy billy, formally designated "P50", because it pumped 50 gallons per minute, was gasoline-powered and could be used, during flooding conditions, in conjunction with other pumps on the ship.
-However, it was especially valuable when the ship lost electrical power and normal pumping ability was lost.
+In the U.S. Navy, the handy billy (formally designated the P-60 because it pumped 60 gallons per minute) was a gasoline-powered emergency portable pump aboard most U.S. Navy ships from World War I on, as well as later use on civilian crafts.
+It could be used during flooding conditions, in conjunction with other pumps on the ship, however it was especially valuable when the ship lost electrical power and normal pumping ability was lost.
+It could also be used for fire-fighting.
 On smaller ships, it was a critical piece of equipment.

 The pump gained its name because it was very “handy” and dependable.
-It was especially handy because it could be easily transported from place to place by two strong crew members, one at each end, as it weighed 160 pounds during World War II.
+It was especially handy because it could be easily transported from place to place by two strong crew members, as it weighed 160 pounds during World War II.
+The P-60 pump began to be phased out in 1970, being replaced by the newer P-250 pump.